sankara/me.sankara/content/md/posts/tech/adult-adhd.md

 The essence of it is that one or more
 [executive functions are underdeveloped in people with ADHD](http://www.russellbarkley.org/factsheets/ADHD_EF_and_SR.pdf) .
+> ADHD appears to be a combination of
+> - Poor inhibition
+> - Poor self-regulation
+> - Problems with executive functions—those mental abilities that allow us to
+> regulate our own behavior
+>
-> Barkley PhD, Russell A. Taking Charge of Adult ADHD (p.
+> -- Barkley PhD, Russell A. Taking Charge of Adult ADHD (p.
 47)
->> ADHD appears to be a combination of
->> - Poor inhibition
->> - Poor self-regulation
->> - Problems with executive functions—those mental abilities that allow us to
->> regulate our own behavior

 It took me a few months to finally reach out to a psychiatrist and get evaluated professionally.
 And because ADHD can't really be tested physically,